Do Cats Need Shots

 The Key Core Vaccines

+Keeping all previous history of your cat`s vaccination will helpful for you.
 Maintaining detailed records of your cat’s vaccinations is vital.
 These documents help during vet visits, travel, or if your cat is exposed to disease carriers.
-Keep a calendar reminder for booster shots and annual checkups.
+Keep a calendar reminder for booster shots and annual checkup

 Common Non-Core Vaccines